mfractor/mfractor.github.io/docs/mac/faq.md

 *Answers to some commonly asked questions*

-## What version of Visual Studio Windows is MFractor compatible with?

-MFractor target Visual Studio 2019.

 ## What version of Visual Studio Mac is MFractor compatible with?

 The latest version of MFractor always targets the current stable channel version of Visual Studio Mac.